-Five killed in accident on Delhi-Jaipur Highway in Gurugram | Business
+Five killed in accident on Delhi-Jaipur highway in Gurugram | Business

 - India

-Five men were killed when a car rammed into a truck on the Delhi-Jaipur highway near Binaula village here early on Thursday, police said.
+Five men were killed after their car rammed into a truck from behind and got stuck under it on the Delhi-Jaipur highway here in the early hours of Thursday, police said.

-Around 2 am the car crashed into the truck from behind.
-All five passengers of the car died on the spot, they said.
+The accident took place around 3 am near Binaula village here.
+All the five passengers -- Ashish (22), Bharat Bhushan (25), Chander Mohan (24), Sandeep (25) and Praveen Sharma -- died on the spot.
+They were friends and worked with the same company.
+They were returning after attending a birthday party, they said.

-After getting information, police reached the spot and managed to recover bodies.
+After receiving information about the accident, police rushed to the spot and managed to recover the bodies.
+The truck driver fled the spot after the accident, leaving behind his vehicle, the police said.

-Assistant Sub-inspector (ASI) Gajender Singh, who is the investigating officer in the case, said, ''We are trying to identify the deceased.''
-He said the car's number plate had Rajasthan registration.
+A case under sections 279 (rash driving) and 304A (causing death by negligence) of the Indian Penal Code (IPC) has been registered against the unidentified truck driver at Bilaspur police station here, they said.

+Investigating Officer and Assistant Sub-Inspector Gajender Singh said the bodies were handed over to the families of the deceased after a post-mortem examination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)